 is a New York-based architect and historian.
 He works as Assistant Professor at Barnard College, Columbia University.
 His scholarship addresses the relationship between architecture, politics, and media, with a particular focus on nationalism, colonialism, and migration as well as questions of diversity and critical access in design practice and education.
 He has published in the Journal of the Society of Architectural Historians, The Journal of Architecture, and Architectural Review among others, and has co-edited the volumes After Belonging (Lars Muller, 2016) and Radical Pedagogies (MIT Press, forthcoming 2022).
 His work expands the reach of architectural history through diverse media and collaborative platforms, and has resulted in installations at the Venice Biennale 2014 and 2021, the Lisbon Triennale 2013, and the Center for Architecture in New York in addition to co-curating the Oslo Triennale 2016.
 His work as a designer is part of the permanent collection of the Pompidou Center.

-is a Project Manager at IASPIS, responsible for the design, crafts and architecture related programme.
+is a Head of Applies Arts at IASPIS, responsible for the design, crafts and architecture related programme.
 He has a background as curator, project coordinator and educator.
 Between 2014 and 2018 he developed and managed two experimental postgraduate courses on socially-engaged critical practice; Sites and Situations and Organising Discourse, at Konstfack University College of Arts, Crafts and Design, Stockholm.
 Between 2009 and 2014 Magnus Ericson was a Senior Advisor/Coordinator and Curator for a new design-related programme at Arkdes, Sweden´s National Center for Architecture and Design, in Stockholm.
 Between 2007 and 2009 he was assigned as a Project Manager at IASPIS to pursue and develop the activities within the fields of design, crafts and architecture.
 Together with Ramia Maze he was the author and co-editor of DESIGN ACT Socially and politically engaged design today – critical roles and emerging tactics (Berlin, Sternberg Press 2011).

 is the 6th recipient of the Keith Haring Art and Activism and fellow of Bard College of the Human Rights Program and Center for Curatorial Studies, NY, 2019-2020.
 She is a sociologist, art historian and currently Professor, Fine Arts Faculty, Batman University, Turkey.
 Tan is a Senior Fellow of the Center for Arts, Design and Social Research, Boston; and researcher at the Architecture Faculty, University of Thessaly, Volos (2020-2025).
 She is the co-curator of the Cosmological Gardens project by CAD+SR and she was the curator of the Gardentopia project of Matera ECC 2019.
 Tan, was a Postdoctoral fellow on Artistic Research at ACT Program, MIT 2011; and a Phd scholar of DAAD Art History, at Humboldt Berlin University, 2006.
 Her field research was supported by The Japan Foundation, 2011; Hong Kong Design Trust, 2016, CAD+SR 2019.
 She was a guest professor at Ashkal Alwan, Beirut 2021; Visiting Professor at School of Design, Hong Kong Polytechnic University, 2016 and at the Department of Architecture, University of Cyprus, 2018.
 Between 2013 and 2017 she was an Associate Professor of the Architecture Faculty at Mardin Artuklu University.
 She is a member of Imece refugee Solidarity Association and co-founder of Imece Academy; advisor of The Silent University and the pedagogical consortium of Dheisheh Palestinian Refugee Camp, Palestine.
 In 2008 she was an IASPIS grantholder.